-According to the Bank of Albania's Annual Report in 2012, foreign direct investments inflows in 2012 yielded 744.9 Mln eur.
+According to the Bank of Albania's Annual Report in 2012, foreign direct investments inflows in 2012 yielded EUR 744.9 million.
 The analysis of FDIs' annual dynamics shows that their increase attributes to the entry of capital in the form of shares and re-investment of direct investment profit, which increased slightly at an annualised rate of 4.7%.